alexgrubor/alexgrubor/README.md

 *👋 Hi, I’m Aleksandra, web developer based In Essen, Germany.
 * 👀 I’m interested in Web design, Web Development and Graphic design
-* 🌱 I’m currently learning Full Stack MERN Web development at Digital Career Institute GmbH
+* 🌱 I’m currently working on Full stack web browser based mulitiplayer UNO GAME, you can check it here  <a href="https://github.com/setazarm/UNO">UNO GAME</>
 * 💞️ I’m looking to collaborate on any web development projects
 * 💼 any freelance work? do reach, [email](mailto:alexgrubor@gmail.com) :)
 * 💬 ask me about anything, i am happy to help;